velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 Unfortunately, at the time of writing, the designs of the main website and its associated blog have diverged somewhat, thanks to the relative difficulty of customising Wordpress themes.
 Unifying them under a single, modernised, branded identity would probably be the change that would have most impact on the online brand presence.

+Other online venues, for example social media like Twitter, LinkedIn and Google+, also benefit from a unified brand identity.
+Ensuring they all present a common front, at least as far as possible, means making the most of the available customisation options — while these vary from service to service, using a style guide can at least make them as cohesive as possible.

+####Style Guide

 _______

 ##Conclusion